david0178418/budget-tool/README.md

-Learning React with a simple budget app
+Simple budget app using React and the flux implementation "Alt"